jrxFive/analytics-hw/README.md

 CircuitBreakers/Retry Decorators for upstream API requests

 OpenAPI specification to generate a client.

+Statsd/Prometheus, echo does come with a prometheus middleware but would be nice to have additional stats/metrics to help identify any issues/slowness either with the api or upstream api thats being queried.

 ### Server Routes
 The server currently implements two routes, one for health checking